Janiczek/janiczek.github.io/_posts/2023-06-27-fp-pattern-list-of-todos.md

     go todos =
       case todos of
         [] ->
-          -- We didn't find any value that would fit the predicate!
+          -- We didn't find any value that would fit the predicate Nothing
-          Nothing

         (job, revPath) :: rest ->
           case job of
             Leaf a ->
               -- A value - let's test it.
-This is our chance to stop. if pred a then
+              -- This is our chance to stop early. if pred a then
                 -- Found it!
                 Just (a, List.reverse revPath)

               else
-                -- Nevermind - perhaps it will be in one of the other TODOs. go rest
+                -- Nevermind, let's continue with other TODOs go rest

             Sequence xs ->
-              -- We can't test any value here, but we can unwrap the Sequence and make a bunch of _smaller_ TODOs from it. let
+              -- We can't test any value here
+              -- But we make a bunch of _smaller_ TODOs from `xs` let
                 newTodos : List (Job a, List Step) newTodos =
+                  List.indexedMap
-                  xs |> List.indexedMap (\i x -> (x, InSequence i :: revPath))
+                    (\i x -> (x, InSequence i :: revPath)) xs
               in
               go (newTodos ++ rest)